julzaza/wildwitchherbs/_posts/2025-07-11-st-john-sun-water.md

 In Cornwall, it was even said that hanging it in the window would prevent thunder and lightning from striking the house.

+## Fun Fact:

-In the Soviet Union, St. John’s Wort was widely used in folk medicine for its mood-lifting properties, earning it the nickname 'the antidepressant of the U.S.S.R.'
-It was often recommended to combat melancholy and boost the spirit during difficult times
+In the Soviet Union, St. John’s Wort was widely used in folk medicine for its mood-lifting properties, earning it the nickname **'the antidepressant of the U.S.S.R.'** It was often recommended to combat melancholy and boost the spirit during difficult times

 ---